cesium/guides/src/pages/docs/git.md

 ls -a ~/.ssh
 ```

-Now you have to upload the key to Github.
+Now you have to upload the key to GitHub.
 To do that, go to `Settings > SSH and GPG keys > New SSH key`.
 Give it a title, keep the key type as `Authentication Key`, and copy the contents of the `id_rsa.pub` file to the `key` field.
 You can get its contents by running the command

 ```
 cat ~/.ssh/id_rsa.pub